 Alternatively, the Scottish Household Survey, uses survey data to estimate national figures.
-The SHS estimated 100,000 households (4% of all households) were on a housing list in $2022.^{10}$ Those living in social rented housing were most likely of all tenures to be on a housing waiting list - 11% of households compared to 7% of private renters and 1% of owner occupiers.
-11
+The SHS estimated 100,000 households (4% of all households) were on a housing list in 2022.
+Those living in social rented housing were most likely of all tenures to be on a housing waiting list - 11% of households compared to 7% of private renters and 1% of owner occupiers.
+On the scott of the scott o